wynnteo/jwt-auth-app/README.md

 # JWT Authentication System

 A production-ready JWT authentication system built with Node.js, Express, and MySQL.
 This system includes email verification, password reset, rate limiting, token blacklisting, and comprehensive security features.
+The full tutorial can be found at [Node.js JWT Authentication: The Complete Developer’s Guide 2025](https://cloudfullstack.dev/complete-node-js-jwt-authentication/)

 ## ✨ Features